Imperial Diet (Holy Roman Empire): Religious bodies

 After the Peace of Westphalia, religious matters could no longer be decided by a majority vote of the colleges.
 Instead, the Reichstag would separate into Catholic and Protestant bodies, which would discuss the matter separately and then negotiate an agreement with each other, a procedure called the itio in partes.
 The Catholic body, or corpus catholicorum, was headed by the Archbishop-Elector of Mainz.

 The Protestant body, or corpus evangelicorum, was headed by the Elector of Saxony.
 At meetings of the Protestant body, Saxony would introduce each topic of discussion, after which Brandenburg-Prussia and Hanover would speak, followed by the remaining states in order of size.
 When all the states had spoken, Saxony would weigh the votes and announce a consensus.

 Frederick Augustus I, Elector of Saxony converted to Catholicism in 1697 in order to become King of Poland, but the Electorate itself remained officially Protestant and retained the directorship of the Protestant body.
 When the Elector's son also converted to Catholicism, Prussia and Hanover attempted to take over the directorship in 1717–1720, but without success.
 The Electors of Saxony would head the Protestant body until the end of the Holy Roman Empire.

 Collection of records

 After the formation of the new German Empire in 1871, the Historical Commission of the Bavarian Academy of Sciences started to collect imperial records (Reichsakten) and imperial diet records (Reichstagsakten).
 In 1893 the commission published the first volume.
 At present the years 1524–1527 and years up to 1544 are being collected and researched.
-A volume dealing with the 1532 Diet of Regensburg, including the peace negotiations with the Protestants in Schweinfurt and Nuremberg, by Rosemarie Aulinger of Vienna was published in 1992.
+A volume dealing with the 1532 Diet of Regensburg, including the peace negotiations with the Protestants in Schweinfurt and Nuremberg and the question of aid against Ottoman forces, by Rosemarie Aulinger of Vienna was published in 1992.